huggingface/blog/lora-adapters-dynamic-loading.md

 ## Conclusion: **Time**!

 Using dynamic LoRA loading, we were able to save compute resources and improve the user experience in the Hub Inference API.
 Despite the extra time added by the process of unloading the previously loaded adapter and loading the one we're interested in, the fact that the serving process is most often already up and running makes the inference time response on the whole much shorter.

+Note that for a LoRA to benefit from this inference optimization on the Hub, it must both be public, non-gated and based on a non-gated public model.
 Please do let us know if you apply the same method to your deployment!